Arpourbasir/COVID-19/README.md

 # 📄 License

-This project was developed for educational purposes as part of a university assignment.
+This project was developed for educational purposes as part of a KNTU university assignment.

 You are free to study, modify, and extend the implementation for learning and research purposes.